structurizr/dsl/docs/language-reference.md

 softwareSystem "Software System" "My software system"
 ```

 To create a relationship between the two elements, we need to be able to reference them.
-We can do this by definining an identifier, in the same way that you'd define a variable in many programming languages.
+We can do this by defining an identifier, in the same way that you'd define a variable in many programming languages.

 ```
 p = person "User" "A user of my software system."